aryounce/blank-go-lambda/README.md

 Using `make aws-sdk` will update the versions of the AWS Go SDK and the AWS Lambda for Go SDK that the project's Go module references.

+## Post-Setup Recommendations

+- Delete `shared/demo` and `shared/README.md`.
+- Replace this `README.md` with documentation suitable to your own project.